 - research, create and manage sustainable forms of innovative and entrepreneurial ventures within a range of specialist areas, recognising that specialist areas have to be explored at multiple levels of analysis

-- apply core theories, concepts and frameworks of innovation and entrepreneurship to understand the strategy, process and operations of enterprises
+- apply core theories, concepts and frameworks of innovation and entrepreneurship to understand the strategy, process and operations of financially, socially and environmentally sustainable enterprises

 - discuss the impact of innovation and entrepreneurship on society, both at a conceptual and a practical level, including ethics and sustainability, economic and social benefits to you, the economy and local communities

 - distinguish the responsibilities of founders, managers, employees and directors within particular types of sustainable enterprises and innovations.

 This module assumes that you have the necessary knowledge and experience of innovation and entrepreneurship.
 This could be gained from successful prior study of Design thinking: creativity for the 21st century (U101) and Exploring innovation and entrepreneurship (B205).
 You'll find this module more straightforward if you complete B205 first.

 Alternatively, for those studying towards an engineering qualification your knowledge and experience of technological innovation and team working from study at OU levels 1 and 2 will be applicable.
 Studying this module without first completing one of the above options, and without any other experience of entrepreneurship and innovation you will need the time to do additional studies.
 A list of Additional Resources has been created, which includes some of the key study that you can complete prior to the individual study activities in B327.

 If you have any doubt about the suitability of the module, please speak to an adviser.